hibeekaey/open-source-project-generator/docs/EXAMPLES.md

 # Usage Examples

-This document provides practical examples of using the Open Source Template Generator for different types of projects.
+This document provides practical examples of using the Open Source Project Generator for different types of projects.

 ## Example 1: Full-Stack Web Application